-Dr. Rahmandar is an attending physician in the Division of Adolescent Medicine at Lurie Children's, and an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine, with a secondary appointment in Psychiatry and Behavioral Sciences.
+Dr. Rahmandar is an attending physician in the Division of Adolescent and Young Adult Medicine at Lurie Children's, and an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine, with a secondary appointment in Psychiatry and Behavioral Sciences.
 She is board-certified in Pediatrics and Adolescent Medicine.
 She attended Princeton University (BA), Baylor College of Medicine (MD), Vanderbilt University Medical Center (Pediatric Residency) and Cincinnati Children's Hospital Medical Center (Adolescent Medicine Fellowship).
 Her clinical interests include adolescent substance use, mental health and long-acting birth control (implants & IUDs).

 Najah Senno Musacchio, MD | Pediatrician (she/her)

-Dr. Musacchio is an attending physician in the Division of Adolescent Medicine at Lurie Children’s and is an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
+Dr. Musacchio is an attending physician in the Division of Adolescent and Young Adult Medicine at Lurie Children’s and is an Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
 She is board-certified in Pediatrics.
 She attended Northwestern University (BA) and Rush Medical College (MD).
 She completed her pediatrics residency and fellowship in General Academic Pediatrics at Children’s Memorial Hospital.
 Her clinical interests include adolescent mental health care, including ADHD, anxiety, and depression, and concerns about bullying, self-esteem, and stress management.

 Jennifer Jensen, RN, MSN, CPNP | Adolescent Medicine Nurse Practitioner (she/her)

-Jennifer Jensen, RN, MSN, CPNP, is a pediatric nurse practitioner in the Division of Adolescent Medicine.
+Jennifer Jensen, RN, MSN, CPNP, is a pediatric nurse practitioner in the Division of Adolescent and Young Adult Medicine.
 She has been on staff at Lurie Children’s (formerly Children’s Memorial Hospital) since 2001.
 After having worked with HIV infected and affected adolescents and young adults in the Division of Special Infectious Diseases for more than 14 years, she joined the Division of Adolescent Medicine in December 2015.
 Jennifer received her BSN and MSN from the University of Pennsylvania.
 She completed a nurse practitioner fellowship in Adolescent Health at Cincinnati Children's Hospital Medical Center in June 2001.
 Her clinical interests include general adolescent health as well as providing care for gender non-conforming and transgender youth.

 Ginny (Virginia) Scheffler, RN, BSN | Registered (Advanced) Nurse (she/her)

-Ginny Scheffler is a registered (Advanced) nurse in the Division of Adolescent Medicine and Pediatric Gynecology since 2005.
+Ginny Scheffler is a registered (Advanced) nurse in the Division of Adolescent and Young Adult Medicine and Pediatric Gynecology since 2005.
 Ginny started her career as a student nurse at formerly Children’s Memorial and has been a nurse for over twenty six years with inpatient and ambulatory experience.
 She received her BSN from Loyola University.
 Her clinical interests include general adolescent health, gynecologic services and providing care for gender non-conforming and transgender youth.
 Ginny is a recipient of the Earl J. Fredrick Award and Nurse Exemplar Family Advocate in 2014.

 Kevin Keiser, RN, BSN | Registered Nurse (he/him)

-Kevin Keiser, RN, BSN, is a registered nurse in the Division of Adolescent Medicine.
+Kevin Keiser, RN, BSN, is a registered nurse in the Division of Adolescent and Young Adult Medicine.
 He has been on staff at Lurie Children’s since 2016.
 Kevin has been a nurse for over 10 years.
 Kevin worked at Howard Brown Health and gained experience working with transgender patients, patients living with HIV and helped coordinate care for patients with HCV.
 He began his nursing career in NYC working in a burn center, and then spending 4 years working in a neonatal ICU.
 He received his BSN from Drexel University.
 His clinical interests include general adolescent health, STI treatment and prevention, HIV treatment, HCV treatment, and providing care for gender non-conforming and transgender youth.
 In his free time he rows, bikes, reads books when time allows, and enjoys playing board games with friends.”

 Diane Chen, PhD | Pediatric Psychologist (she/her)

-Diane Chen, PhD, is a pediatric psychologist in the Division of Adolescent Medicine and Assistant Professor of Psychiatry and Behavioral Sciences, and Pediatrics, at Northwestern University Feinberg School of Medicine.
+Diane Chen, PhD, is a pediatric psychologist in the Division of Adolescent and Young Adult Medicine and Assistant Professor of Psychiatry and Behavioral Sciences, and Pediatrics, at Northwestern University Feinberg School of Medicine.
 She directs behavioral health services within the Gender & Sex Development Program and provides clinical care in the multidisciplinary clinics for transgender and gender expansive youth and for youth with differences in sex development.
 Dr. Chen maintains an active research program examining health risk behaviors, mental health functioning, and medical decision-making among gender- and sex-diverse children, adolescents, and young adults.
 Dr. Chen received her PhD (2012) and MA (2008) from Temple University, her BA (2004) from the University of Michigan, and completed her pre-doctoral internship (2012) and post-doctoral fellowship (2013) in clinical child and pediatric psychology at Lurie Children’s.

 Claire Coyne, PhD | Pediatric Psychologist (she/her)

-Claire Coyne, PhD, is a medical psychologist in the Division of Adolescent Medicine and an Assistant Professor at Northwestern University’s Feinberg School of Medicine.
+Claire Coyne, PhD, is a medical psychologist in the Division of Adolescent and Young Adult Medicine and an Assistant Professor at Northwestern University’s Feinberg School of Medicine.
 Her clinical training and work has focused broadly on providing evidence-based treatment for at-risk youth and their families, including youth exposed to childhood trauma and gender-nonconforming and transgender youth.
 Dr. Coyne works with patients and families through the Lurie Children’s Gender and Sex Development Program (GSDP), a multidisciplinary team designed to support the physical and psychosocial health of children and adolescents throughout gender identity development.
 She is also a member of the Lurie Children’s Trauma Team and provides trauma-related outpatient services to children and adolescents referred to the hospital due to exposure to traumatic violence, abuse, or neglect.
 Dr. Coyne graduated from the Clinical Science Program in the Department of Psychological and Brain Sciences at Indiana University.
 She completed her pre-doctoral internship (2014) and post-doctoral fellowship (2105) at Lurie Children’s.

 David Javier Thompson, MA, AM, LCSW, Adolescent Medicine Psychiatric Social Worker (he/him)

-David Javier Thompson, MA, AM, LCSW, is a psychiatric social worker in the Division of Adolescent Medicine.
+David Javier Thompson, MA, AM, LCSW, is a psychiatric social worker in the Division of Adolescent and Young Adult Medicine.
 He completed his clinical social work internship between 2014 and 2015 in the Ann & Robert H. Lurie Children’s Hospital of Chicago's psychiatric Partial Hospitalization Program.
 He has been on staff at the hospital since 2015.
 After working in various roles within the hospital’s Department of Child and Adolescent Psychiatry he joined the Division of Adolescent Medicine’s Gender & Sex Development Program in January of 2017.
 Javier received an AB from the University of Michigan, BA from the University of Louisville, MA from the University of Essex via a United Kingdom Fulbright Grant, and AM/MSW from the University of Chicago.
 His clinical interests include providing behavioral healthcare services to gender and sexual minority individuals and their families as well as helping build behavioral health clinicians’ capacity to provide affirming and evidence-based care to these groups.

 Janay Joyce, LCSW | Gender & Sex Development Program Social Worker (she/her)